mehrdadscomputer/TV-channels-logo-detection-and-localization/README.md

 2. train a Convolutinal Neural Netwok on this newly created dataset.
 3. Finetune the netwoek parameters.
 4. Check the result.

+Classification Task:
+do a simple cnn classification and alter it somehow that it can produce the bundaries.